 If you want your oats to be portable, portion into containers.
 Otherwise just cover the bowl and refrigerate.
 These keep for 3-4 days when covered in the refrigerator.

-Serve chilled or warm slightly.
+Serve chilled or you can also warm it up in the microwave, too.
 Top with granola or nuts, if desired.

 The recipe makes 3 portions of about 1/2 cup each when packaged in a 8 oz mason jar with some room still on top (i.e., not packed full) as I did with mine, but adjust this if you want 2 bigger (about 3/4 cup) portions instead.
 To make this vegan, use a dairy-free yogurt in place of the Greek yogurt and agave nectar in place of the honey.